 The Service Provider uses the ACME RFC 8555 [Ref 21] protocol for interfacing to the STI-CA for the acquisition of STI Certificates.
 ACME is a Representational State Transfer (REST) services-based request and response protocol that uses HTTPS as a transport.

-Typical HTTP caching of resources with long lives (e.g., certificates, tokens, etc.) is recommended, although not required, to minimize overall transaction delays whenever possible.
+Typical HTTP caching of resources with long lives (e.g., certificates, access tokens, etc.) is recommended, although not required, to minimize overall transaction delays whenever possible.
 Another consideration for the HTTP interface is the requirement for a secure interface using TLS [Ref 10] (i.e., HTTPS).
 HTTP redirects shall not be allowed.
 Additional considerations on the use of HTTPS for ACME are provided in section 6.1 of RFC 8555 [Ref 21].
 Since an ACME server supporting SHAKEN is not intended to be generally accessible, Cross-Origin Resource Sharing (CORS) shall not be used.

 The processing flow for certificate management is as follows: